growthspace-engineering/automation-engineer-interview/README.md

 For testing purposes, the game collection will be reset to normal, everyday at 4:00 AM Israel Time.

+This exercise focuses on E2E tests only.
+API tests are not part of this exercise scope.

 ## Application Main Sections

 | Feature                            | Description                          | Screenshot                             |